Big Boss Man (band)

 Big Boss Man is a British funk and Latin band that originated in London, England in 1998.
-The band lineup includes Nasser Bouzida, also known as 'The Bongolian', on organs, percussion, and vocals, Roger Green on bass guitar, Trevor Harding on electric guitar.
+The band lineup includes Nasser Bouzida, also known as 'The Bongolian', on organs, percussion, and vocals, Roger Green on bass guitar, Trevor Harding on electric guitar, Nick Pitcher on drums.

 Formation and early years

 Nasser Bouzida, raised in Harlow, England, spent his formative years in Newbury, Berkshire, where he developed a deep appreciation for Latin music.
 In his early twenties, he appeared on the low-budget cable TV show Jenny Powell's Hot where he initially met Trevor Harding.
 A quote from their website describes the pair:

 Bouzida and Harding soon formed an unbreakable bond through their love of the Portsmouth Sea life centre and Roxy Music.
 After witnessing a life-changing gig by world music surrealists Bandanna at the now infamous Bedford Arms, the two formed Espadrille.
 Their first big break came when Sea Link offered them a glamorous five show per day three-month contract, including two free hot meals per day and unlimited access to the mini-bar.
 On one particularly choppy entertainment voyage, the duo bumped into Coffin Nails' tattooed psycho dog-man "Mad-Man" Scott Milsom and indie sex-fiend / owner of Europe's thinnest ears; Nick Nichols.
 Bouzida previously worked as a George Michael tribute act in Spain working as Jorge Miguel.

 In the first half of 1999, the band performed at the Blow Up venue, located at the Wag club in Soho, London.
 According to the band's website, they received positive reception from the crowd, which had filled the club to its usual capacity.

 as usual the club was packed and the crowd absolutely loved the Big Boss Sound.
 They were then immediately signed up to the club's very own Blow Up record label.

 Subsequently, the band made their debut release as part of the V2 Blow Up compilation Blow Up A Go-Go with the demo version of the track "Humanize," recorded in the band's Ramshackle studios.
 This track was later re-recorded and served as the title track for the band's debut album.

 In 2000, the band contributed to and composed the soundtrack for the short comedy film Sweet.
 This film featured the UK comedy duo The Mighty Boosh (Julian Barratt and Noel Fielding), who received the Perrier Best Newcomers award at the Edinburgh Festival.
 Additionally, apart from providing the soundtrack, the band appeared in the club scenes and as extras in the bar scenes of the film.
 In November 2000, their track "Xmas BOOGALOO" was included in the compilation album It's A Cool, Cool Christmas.